Transforma logo

 • Inventory Management & Monitoring – This Application Group pertains to the remote monitoring of volumes and inventory, including consumables, warehouse stock, retail stock, and refuse levels.
 It encompasses stock level and condition monitoring, such as specialist inventory systems, baggage handling systems, soap dispensers, toilet doors, pest control, and various other use cases.
 It also covers all types of electronic shelf labels.
 Additionally, this group includes warehouse management systems, which involve picking machinery and warehouse robots (unless counted in other autonomous vehicles or robotics categories as is the case for cobots and automated forklifts).

 • Autonomous Road Freight Vehicles – The vehicles included in this Application Group are used for transporting goods on the road in a commercial setting.
 To be counted as part of this Application Group vehicles must be capable of operating at Level 3 of the SAE levels of autonomy.
-This level of automation requires the vehicle to monitor the environment and requires “the driving mode-specific performance by an automated driving system of all aspects of the dynamic driving task.
-In this Application Group the number of autonomous vehicles is represented by RGUs only, the vehicles’ connections will be found in the Vehicle Head Unit Application Group.
+This level of automation requires the vehicle to monitor the environment and requires “the driving mode-specific performance by an automated driving system of all aspects of the dynamic driving task.”

-• Security Tracking – Includes a range of security-related applications such as for security guards, prison guards, and also offender tagging.
-Also includes ‘smart soldier’ equipment used by defence personnel in a military context.
+• Security Tracking – Includes a range of security-related applications for security guards, prison guards, and for offender tagging.
+The use of ‘smart soldier’ equipment by defence personnel in a military context is also included.

 • Delivery Robots – This Application Group covers small (i.e. not capable of intercity travel or carrying passengers) fully autonomous vehicles that travel on road or pavement to deliver food, beverages, retail shopping, documents and other goods.

-• Vending Machines – Two main categories are covered by this Application Group: goods vending machines and ticket vending machines.
-Goods vending machines dispense hot and cold drinks, prepared and semi-prepared food, cigarettes, electronics goods and sundry other items.
-Transport ticket machines cover bus, ferry and train stations for the purchase of tickets.
+• Vending Machines – There are two main categories covered in this Application Group: Goods Vending Machines and Transport Ticket Machines.
+Goods Vending Machines dispense hot and cold drinks, prepared and semi-prepared food, cigarettes, electronics goods, and sundry other items.
+Transport Ticket Machines are used at bus, ferry, tram, or train stations for the purchase of tickets.
+Customers can make use of digital payment methods or cash.

-• Container Tracking – Tracking of refrigerated (reefer) chilled and dry freight containers for the purpose of locating and monitoring the status of cargo.
-Covers only standardised containers; the tracking of other assets through the supply chain is covered separately as Track & Trace.
+• Container Tracking – Tracking of refrigerated (reefer) chilled and dry freight containers for the purpose of locating the containers, and monitoring and managing the cargo.
+This Application Group covers only standardised containers; the tracking of other assets through the supply chain is covered separately as Track & Trace.

-• Track & Trace – The use of trackers to monitor the location (and potentially condition) of a particular item, which could include tools, manhole covers, goods in transit or almost anything else.
-Can be used for supply chain efficiency, theft detection and asset location monitoring.
-It includes all other location tracking not elsewhere covered.
-Excludes shipping containers.
+• Track & Trace – The use of trackers to monitor the location (and potentially condition) of a particular item, which could include tools, equipment, manhole covers, packages, pallets, goods in transit or almost anything else.
+This can be for supply chain efficiency, theft detection and asset location monitoring.
+This forecast category includes all other location tracking not elsewhere covered.

 Indirectly related IoT applications and Forecast Insight Reports include: